Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals

 \section{Attacker Implementation}

-This section provides details of our proof-of-concept implementation of the attacker modules.
-We leveraged a combination of GNSS-SDR~\cite{fernandez2011gnss}, an open-source software-defined GNSS receiver, and MATLAB~\cite{matlab} to realize the attacker modules.\\

-\textbf{NAVMSG Streamer.} As described in Section~\ref{sec:components}, it is necessary to detect the presence of a satellite's navigation message well within the time constraints set by the message authentication scheme, which is 1.5 sec or 3 min for GPS Chimera~(based on the mode of operation) and 30 sec for Galileo.
+\paragraph{NAVMSG Streamer.} As described in Section~\ref{sec:components}, it is necessary to detect the presence of a satellite's navigation message well within the time constraints set by the message authentication scheme, which is 1.5 sec or 3 min for GPS Chimera~(based on the mode of operation) and 30 sec for Galileo.
 Commercial GPS receivers like uBlox provide access to raw navigation messages.
 However, the user has to wait for 6 s for GPS and 30 s for Galileo for each navigation subframe, making it unsuitable for use for our attack.
-For our work, we leveraged the design of GNSS-SDR and implemented the NAVMSG streamer as part of its telemetry decoder module.
+In our work, we leveraged the design of GNSS-SDR and implemented the NAVMSG streamer as part of its telemetry decoder module.
 The telemetry decoder module provides access to raw navigation message symbols directly at the correlator output after the receiver detects the presence of a specific satellite.
 Additionally, we timestamp the navigation symbols and stream them to the spoofing signal synthesizer.
 Each NAVMSG streamer message includes the navigation message, our timestamp, and the corresponding satellite identification PRN.
-Furthermore, the NAVMSG streamer separates the satellite signals before streaming to the spoofing signal synthesizer.
-Here, we note that prior work has demonstrated the ability to separate satellite signals using directional antennas even if the pseudorandom codes are kept secret.\\
+Furthermore, the NAVMSG streamer separates the satellite signals before streaming them to the spoofing signal synthesizer.
+Here, we note that prior work has demonstrated the ability to separate satellite signals using directional antennas even if the pseudorandom codes are kept secret.

-\textbf{Delay Estimator and Spoofing Signal Synthesizer.} The time delays to apply to each satellite signal are estimated based on the location the attacker records the legitimate signals, the target location to spoof, and the satellite's orbital status.
+\paragraph{Delay Estimator and Spoofing Signal Synthesizer.} The time delays to apply to each satellite signal are estimated based on the location where the attacker records the legitimate signals, the target location to spoof, and the satellite's orbital status.
 The satellite orbital information is typically public knowledge or predicted based on the previously decoded navigation messages.
-We calculate the delays in MATLAB using the method described in Section~\ref{sec:components}.
-As shown in Figure~\ref{gnuradio}, we realized the spoofing signal synthesizer in GNU Radio.
+The method for calculating the required delays is described in Section~\ref{sec:components}.